IHE/RAD.IRA/input/pagecontent/rad-x9.md

 - `202` Accepted if the Subscriber successfully received the event and will process the event asynchronously
 - `4xx` or `5xx` if the Subscriber failed to process the event

-> Note: If the Subscriber returned with `status` `202` Accepted and later failed to process the event, then the Subscriber shall send a `syncerror` event following [Send SyncError Event](rad-x10.html).
+> Note: If the Subscriber returned with `status` `202` Accepted and later failed to process the event, then the Subscriber shall send a `syncerror` event following [Notify Error](rad-x11.html).

 ##### 2:3.X9.4.2.3 Expected Actions

-If the Manager receives an error confirmation message (i.e. `status` `4xx` or `5xx`) from at least one of the Subscribers, then the Manager shall send a `syncerror` event following [Send SyncError Event](rad-x10.html) to all subscribers that subscribed to the `syncerror` event.
+If the Manager receives an error confirmation message (i.e. `status` `4xx` or `5xx`) from at least one of the Subscribers, then the Manager shall send a `syncerror` event following [Notify Error](rad-x11.html) to all subscribers that subscribed to the `syncerror` event.

 The Manager shall not change the current context in the session even if it receives an error confirmation message.

 > Note: The Manager sets the current context as a result of processing a `[FHIR resource]-open` event.
 Whether or not one or more of the Subscribers failed to apply the context change does not affect the context managed by the Manager.

-#### 2:3.X9.4.3 Notify Error Message

-This pair of messages is used for SyncError originated by a Subscriber.

-The Subscriber sends an error event to the Manager indicated that it failed to process an accepted event.
-The Subscriber shall support sending such messages to more than one Manager.

-The Manager shall support handling such messages from more than one Subscriber.

-##### 2:3.X9.4.3.1 Trigger Events

-The Subscriber failed to process an accepted event (e.g. The Subscriber accepted an event but failed to follow context within a configured timeout after reception).

-##### 2:3.X9.4.3.2 Message Semantics

-This message is a [FHIRcast Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html#request-context-change-body) request.
-The Sender is the FHIRcast Subscriber.
-The Manager is the FHIRcast Hub.

-The `event.context` shall conform to [SyncError Context](https://build.fhir.org/ig/HL7/fhircast-docs/3-2-1-syncerror.html#context).

-Per FHIRcast, the `issue[0].severity` of the `operationoutcome` context will be set to `warning`.

-If the Subscriber retries the same request due to a timeout, then the Subscriber shall use the same `event.id` such that the Manager can detect if it is a duplicate message.

-If the Subscriber retries the same request due to an error response from the Manager, then the Subscriber shall assign a new `event.id` to indicate that it is a new message.

-##### 2:3.X9.4.3.3 Expected Actions

-The Manager shall validate the request as follow:

-TODO: types of errors for each check, and use the table format

-* If `timestamp`, `id` or `event` are not set, then return an error
-* If `event.context` does not include `operationoutcome`, then return an error
-* If the context does not conform to the [SyncError Context](https://build.fhir.org/ig/HL7/fhircast-docs/3-2-1-syncerror.html#context), then return an error
-* if `event`.`hub.topic` is not a known session, then return an error

-The Manager shall process the `SyncError` event the same as any other event following the [Notification Message](#23x941-notification-message) in this transaction.

-#### 2:3.X9.4.4 Notify Error Response Message

-##### 2:3.X9.4.4.1 Trigger Events

-The Manager finished processing the Notify Error request.

-##### 2:3.X9.4.4.2 Message Semantics

-This message is a [FHIRcast Request Context Change]() response.
-The Sender is the FHIRcast Subscriber.
-The Manager is the FHIRcast Hub.

-##### 2:3.X9.4.4.3 Expected Actions

-If the response is an error, then the Subscriber may consider retrying the request.

 ### 2:3.X9.5 Security Considerations